Tepper School of Business

 • transforming the classroom experience to make use of technology-enhanced learning so that students have multiple and differentiated learning models; and

-• collaborating with programs and colleges across the CMU campus to create unique synergistic curricular and meta-curricular opportunities that take advantage of the breadth of CMU’s excellence.
+• collaborating with programs and colleges across the CMU campus to create unique synergistic curricular and co-curricular opportunities that take advantage of the breadth of CMU’s excellence.

 Academic Programs and Degrees Offered